ESLAMYASSER-1/SERVIA---Enterprise-AI-Customer-Experience-Platform-LLMs-RAG-SaaS-/README.md

 4) write down requirements.txt
 5) add .gitignore and .env and .env.example
 6) create assets folder and it's .gitignore
-7) -  admin should be added using shell to api
+7) admin should be added using shell to DB
 8)